 Cordons in place in Liverpool as investigations continue into fatal car blast

-Police cordons remained in place in areas of Liverpool in the early hours of Monday after a car explosion at a hospital which killed one person and injured another.
+Police cordons remain in place in areas of Liverpool as investigations continue into the car explosion which killed one person and injured another outside a hospital.

 Three men have been arrested under the Terrorism Act after the blast involving a taxi at Liverpool Women’s Hospital at 10.59am on Remembrance Sunday.